Rizquez/Rizquez/README.md

 <h3> 💻 About Me </h3>

-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+- 😎 &nbsp; Avid in search of knowledge that allows me to continue growing in the world of software development.

-- 🎓 &nbsp; Studying Computer Science and Engineering at IIIT Vadodara and coding stuffs.
+- 🎓 &nbsp; Studying Multiplatform Application Development, Data Analysis and Cybersecurity.

-- 🌱 &nbsp; Learning about Cloud Tech, Systems Design.
+- 🧑‍💻 &nbsp; Learn about cloud technology and systems architecture.

-- ✍️ &nbsp; Pursuing Web Development as hobbies/side hustles.
+- 🚀 &nbsp; Constant search for personal projects to enhance my self-learning.

 <h3>🛠 Tech Stack</h3>

-- 💻 &nbsp; Python🐍 | Java | PostgreSQL🐘
+- 💻 &nbsp; Python🐍 | Java♨️ | PostgreSQL🐘

 - 🌐 &nbsp; HTML | CSS | ReactJS